Hydro-Québec

-Hydro-Québec (/fr/) is a Canadian Crown corporation public utility headquartered in Montreal, Quebec.
+Hydro-Québec (/fr/) is a Canadian Crown corporation public utility owned by the Provincial government of Quebec headquartered in Montreal, Quebec.
 It manages the generation, transmission and distribution of electricity in Quebec, as well as the export of power to portions of the Northeast United States.
 More than 40 percent of Canada's water resources are in Quebec, and Hydro-Québec is one of the largest hydropower producers in the world.

 It was established as a Crown corporation by the government of Quebec in 1944 from the expropriation of private firms.
 This was followed by massive investment in hydro-electric projects like the James Bay Project.
 Today, with 63 hydroelectric power stations, the combined output capacity is 37,370 megawatts.
 Extra power is exported from the province and Hydro-Québec supplies 10 per cent of New England's power requirements.
 The company logo, a stylized "Q" fashioned out of a circle and a lightning bolt, was designed by Montreal-based design agency Gagnon/Valkus in 1960.

 In 2023, it paid CAD2.47 billion in dividends to its sole shareholder, the Government of Quebec.
 Its residential power rates are among the lowest in North America.